cmbelama/BF528-Project-5-Cmbelama/README.md

 # BF528-Project-5-Cmbelama
+Camilla Belamarich
-Script, files, and write-up for BF528 Project 5 - Individual Project
+BF 528: Project 5 - Replication of Analyst and Biologist Roles for Project 2

+Transcriptional Profile of Mammalian Cardiac Regeneration with mRNA-seq